robyu/brainping/README.md

 Copy config-template.json to config.json and edit config.json to specify your emailer parameters:
 - smtp_server: the SMTP server address
 - smtp_port: the SMTP server port, typically 465
-- email_user: the "from" email address
+- email_user: the "from" email address; equivalent to your SMTP server login
 - email_dest: the destination email address, i.e. the email-to-SMS gateway

 Create a text file, e.g. "email-passwd.txt", which contains the SMTP server's login password.